What is a Free Market?

-In a free market economy, business owners enjoy all the freedom to come up with new ideas based on the consumers’ needs.
+In a free market economy, business owners enjoy the freedom to come up with new ideas based on the consumers’ needs.
 They can create new products and offer new services at any time they want to.
 As such, entrepreneurs rarely rely on government agencies to notify them of consumers’ needs.

 2. Customers drive choices

 To a great extent, the consumer also influences the price set on a product.
-As such, producers need to strike a balance between that price point that earns them a profit but is still affordable by the average customer.
+As such, producers need to strike a balance between the price point that earns them a profit but is still affordable by the average customer.

 Drawbacks of a Free Market

 Despite its benefits, a free economy also comes with a few drawbacks:

 One disadvantage of a free market economy is that some producers are driven exclusively by their profit motives.
 Even though the primary goal of any business is to generate profit, such an objective should not be prioritized over the needs of workers and consumers.
 Put simply, a company should never compromise the safety of its workers or disregard environmental standards and ethical conduct just so it can make supernormal profits.

 An example took place in the early 2000s, a time when unethical behavior became prevalent among companies such as WorldCom and Enron.
 In 2010, the Deepwater Horizon oil spill, which is one of the biggest environmental disasters in the United States, happened because the company used substandard cement and other cost-reducing measures.

 At times, a free market economy can spin out of control, causing dire consequences.
 Good examples of market failure include the Great Depression of the 1930s and the real estate market crash that happened in 2008.
 Market failures can lead to devastating outcomes such as unemployment, homelessness, and lost income.